vrcarpentier/FSND_Linux_Server/README.md

 	• nano .ssh/authorized_keys
-		Copy the public key generated into the lightsail notepad Then CTRL+SHIFT+V to paste into the terminal on your local machine to this file and save
+		Copy the public key generated into the lightsail notepad Then CTRL+SHIFT+V to paste into the terminal
 		CTRL X
 		Y
 		ENTER